aiven/aiven-operator/docs/docs/guides/clickhouseuser.md

 - `passwordKey` - key in `data` with the password
 - `namespace` - optional; defaults to the ClickhouseUser namespace

 On create the password from the source Secret is sent to Aiven when creating the ClickHouse user, and the same password is written into the connection Secret configured by `spec.connInfoSecretTarget`.
+If the create call doesn't return a password (the field is optional in the API), the controller issues a password reset with the password from the source Secret and uses the returned value when publishing the connection Secret.

-On update the password from the source Secret is enforced via a password reset call to Aiven, and the connection Secret is refreshed to match.
+On update the password from the source Secret is always enforced via a password reset call to Aiven, and the connection Secret is refreshed to match.

 If the source Secret is missing, the key is missing, or the password length is invalid (must be 8-256 characters), reconciliation fails with a configuration error and the remote ClickHouse user is left unchanged until the configuration is fixed.